 Men are no longer needed.
 For the past 40 years, the role of men in Western society has diminished immensely.
 Before men were seen as providers and protectors.
 It seems the only thing men are good for is providing sperm for species propagation.
 But even that’s been taken away from them.
 Knowing their irrelevancy, many men are reporting feeling lost, depressed, and undervalued.

 Solve one problem, create another

 Men’s irrelevancy is due in a large part to the feminist movement.
 I think society owes a great deal to feminism.
 I don’t think any of us would want to live in a world where the only aspiration a woman has is becoming a wife and a mother.
-Thanks to feminism, women have more choices and men and women are seen as equals.
-I like feminism so much, I married a feminist and I unequivocally believe in the equality of the sexes.
+Thanks to feminism, women have more choices and men and women are seen as equals and given equal opportunities.